SoftwareObservatorium/softwareobservatorium.github.io/README.md

 Note: `--force` because there are some third-party libraries with react version conflicts

-# serve
+# start
-npm run serve
+npm run start

 # build
 npm run build